JEHOVAH'S WITNESSES CRIMESAGAINSTFELLOW JEHOVAH'S WITNESSES VICTIMSPAGE 2 OF 5

 Anyone care to provide URLs to media coverage of this murder-arson, the prosecution, and online discussions of this Jehovah's Witness SCANDAL.

 SOUTH AFRICA v.
-VELA MABENA and THANDI MAQUBELA was a 2010-2013 high profile MURDER case which received little if any media attention outside of South Africa.
+VELA MABENA and THANDI MAQUBELA is an ongoing 2010-2015 high profile MURDER case.
 The 60 year-old victim, Judge Patrick Maqubela, was an Acting Judge on the Western Cape High Court Bench, who was seeking a permanent appointment at the time of his death.
-At the time of his murder, in June 2009, Judge Patrick Maqubela was married to a JEHOVAH'S WITNESS WIFE, Thandi Maqubela, who was one of the two persons charged with the Judge's murder.
-Thandi Maqubela, then age 52, was also charged with altering her deceased husband's Will, and forging his signature thereto, as well as fraudently submitting such into probate as her husband's Last Will and Testament.
+At the time of his murder, in June 2009, Judge Patrick Maqubela was a NON-JW married to a JEHOVAH'S WITNESS WIFE, Thandi Maqubela, who was one of the two persons charged with the Judge's murder.
+Thandi Maqubela, then age 52, was also charged with altering her deceased husband's Will, and forging his signature thereto, as well as fraudulently submitting such into probate as her husband's Last Will and Testament.

-Vela Mabena was a then 46 year-old male JEHOVAH'S WITNESS MINISTER, who reportedly was Thandi Maqubela's business partner in a Forever Living health products distributing business.
+The accomplice charged in this murder was Vela Mabena, who was a then 46 year-old male JEHOVAH'S WITNESS MINISTER, who reportedly was Thandi Maqubela's business partner in a Forever Living health products distributing business.
 Interestingly, Vela Mabena was previously the "Chairman" of a School District in South Africa, and a media report links him to efforts to supply needy schools in SA and other African countries with "books".
 More interestingly, Vela Mabena was arrested at his residence on the grounds of the French Consulate, where his wife was employed.

 In an article published a year later, on the first anniversary of after this averted tragedy, that article stated that "his family wants people to know Daric was not a violent, dangerous person intent on killing others, but rather an increasingly troubled man who seemed to lose the ability to go on living.
 'He was a beautiful little boy whose life ended tragically,' said his mother, Teresa Frans."